 The demand for many business licenses is another source of revenue for the county.
 With a population of 1,098,584, Machakos County, popularly known as Macha, has a GDP per capita of $913.
 This county is home to industrial centers such as East Africa Motor Industries, Almak Aqua Drillers, and Coca-Cola Distributors.

-The top richest counties in Kenya therefore have some similarities including strong agricultural foundation,close to city centres where other services are easily available,good roads among other benefits.Kenya supports diversity and you should feel free to roam anywhere and settle or even start a business project there.Any feedback?Comment below.Do You have any stories or Updates that you want to share with the world?
-Whatsapp or text us on 0713457481 or email firstname.lastname@example.org
+The top richest counties in Kenya therefore have some similarities including strong agricultural foundation,close to city centres where other services are easily available,good roads among other benefits.Kenya supports diversity and you should feel free to roam anywhere and settle or even start a business project there.Any feedback?Comment below.To share with us anything Whatsapp or text on 0713457481 or email email@example.com